What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 4. Container Planting

 For patios or balconies, plant in large containers.
-This allows flexibility to move the plant as needed and adds greenery to hardscaped areas.
+This allows for flexibility in relocating the plant as needed and adds greenery to hardscaped areas.

 🌿 Care Tips Recap